Is Buying Property Still a Good Investment in 2026?

 Several Tier-1 governments have introduced or signaled changes to property-related taxes and regulations that directly affect investor returns.

-- Short-term rental restrictions: Cities including Barcelona, Amsterdam, New York, and Sydney have tightened rules around platforms like Airbnb.
-Investors who rely on short-term rental income need to verify current local regulations before building that into their return assumptions.
+• Short-term rental restrictions: Cities including Barcelona, Amsterdam, New York, and Sydney have tightened rules around platforms like Airbnb.
+Investors relying on short-term rental income need to verify current local regulations before building that into return assumptions.

 These are not speculative risks.
 They are confirmed or widely reported policy directions that investors need to factor into their calculations.